haligonda/haligonda.github.io/about.md

 Hi, I'm Trenton.
 I am very interested in applying machine learning to impactful problems in biology, particularly towards biosecurity (defined as the prevention of natural and man-made epidemics).
 I also like to read and think about neuroscience and reinforcement learning and, of course, Original Glazed Krispy Kreme Doughnuts (get 'em while they're hot!).

 Information about me:
-* I'm an incoming PhD student in the Systems, Synthetic and Quantitative Biology Program at Harvard.
+* I'm an incoming PhD student in the Systems, Synthetic and Quantitative Biology (SSQB) Program at Harvard.
 * I graduated from Duke University in 2020 with a self-made major in "Minds and Machines: Biological and Artificial Intelligence".
 I was lucky to attend as a [Robertson Scholar](https://robertsonscholars.org/) which provided full funding during all four years, including summer experiences.
 * During my time at Duke I spent a year (June 2018 - May 2019) doing research in [Dr. Michael Lynch's Lab](https://lynchlab.pratt.duke.edu) at Duke using machine learning to design new CRISPR guide RNAs for safer, more effective genome editing.
 Afterwards, I was affiliated with [Dr. Debora Marks's Lab](https://marks.hms.harvard.edu) at Harvard Medical School, first as a summer intern and then through my Senior Thesis research.